Tag: Relationship Advice

 Chelsie wasn’t one of his employees.

-She was his wife, his source of love—the one person he knew could shake his confidence.
+She was his wife, his source of love.
+The one person he knew could shake his confidence.

 Women Struggle To Feel Affection For A Man Who Fears Her